 Japan’s neon-lit capital is the most populous city in the world (almost 38 million people call it home), yet it doesn’t share the same problems found in other major metropolises.
 Repeatedly named the safest city on the planet, Tokyo’s immaculate streets are virtually crimeless.
-It’s also a veritable mecca of civility.
+It’s also a mecca of civility.
 Passersby, cognizant of the crowds around them, are careful not to bump or cut off fellow pedestrians.
 To see some Westerners—those with little knowledge of Japanese social mores—brutishly navigate the streets helps to partially explain the country’s xenophobic and nationalistic tendencies.

 Polite or not, the sheer number of people in areas like Shinjuku or Shibuya is still suffocating at times.
 But it’s surprisingly easy to escape the melee via the city’s quiet side streets, many dotted with cherry blossoms, bonsai trees, and stone temples.